Bhanuu01/ClimaCast/README.md

 ## 📌 Overview

-This project is a **real-time weather monitoring system** that automatically fetches weather data, calculates daily summaries, and sends heat alerts for selected cities.
+ClimaCast is a full-stack application that collects real-time weather data, summarizes daily conditions, and sends temperature alerts using scheduled background tasks.

 It includes:
 - Real-time dashboard to visualize temperature data